-Clearly from the bottom row of Fig.~\ref{fig:shock_energy_evo}, weak shocks also have an important role to play in heating the ICM for all jet powers.
-Without weak shocks, the total shock heating energy budget at $19.8$~Myr is between $18-27\%$, $33-50\%$, $72-102\%$ of $E_{\rm inj}^{\rm tot}$ for the low, fiducial and high power jets, respectively.
-When weak shocks are included as well, we estimate that the equivalent of between $63-94\%$, $92-131\%$ and $122-168\%$ of $E_{\rm inj}^{\rm tot}$ contributes to shock heating in total for the low, fiducial and high power jet runs, respectively.
+The bottom row of Fig.~\ref{fig:shock_energy_evo} shows that weak shocks are important for injecting thermal energy into the ICM for all jet powers.
+Without weak shocks, the total shock energy budget at $19.8$~Myr is between $18-27\%$, $33-50\%$, $72-102\%$ of $E_{\rm inj}^{\rm tot}$ for the low, fiducial and high power jets, respectively.
+When weak shocks are included, we estimate that the equivalent of between $63-94\%$, $92-131\%$ and $122-168\%$ of $E_{\rm inj}^{\rm tot}$ contributes to shock thermal energy production in total for the low, fiducial and high power jet runs, respectively.
 While we could expect these to exceed $100\%$, given that the same energy can be recycled via multiple shocks resulting in double counting of the same energy\footnote{For example, jet kinetic energy is converted to thermal energy via shocks, which inflates the jet lobes.
-This thermal energy converts back to kinetic energy as the lobes expand, which is then converted back to thermal energy via shocks driven into the ICM by the lobe expansion.}, the upper values, particularly for the high power jet, seem excessive.
-Even if we assume an extreme case in which all of the jet kinetic energy is thermalised through shocks and the resulting $PdV$ work done by the inflation of the lobes on the ICM also goes into shock heating, this would set an upper limit of $\sim 145\%$.
-In reality, the ``detached'' sound waves seen in Fig.~\ref{fig:mach_projection} would themselves contain a fraction of this energy, and so the true upper limit for pure shock heating would be somewhat smaller than this.
-As such, measuring shock heating budgets similar to or exceeding this value would indicate that we are detecting spurious weak shocks/sound waves, capturing shocks from processes other than the jet inflation (e.g. the infalling substructure), and/or pre-existing ICM kinetic energy is additionally being thermalised via shocks at the lobe/ICM interface.
+This thermal energy converts to kinetic energy as the lobes expand, which is then converted back to thermal energy via shocks driven by the lobe expansion.}, the upper values, particularly for the high power jets, seems excessive.
+Even if we assume an extreme case in which all of the jet kinetic energy is thermalised through shocks and the resulting $PdV$ work done by the inflation of the lobes on the ICM also goes into thermal energy, this sets an upper limit of $\sim 145\%$.
+In reality, the ``detached'' sound waves seen in Fig.~\ref{fig:mach_projection} would themselves contain a fraction of this energy, and so the true upper limit for pure thermal energy injection via shocks would be somewhat smaller than this.
+As such, measuring shock thermal energy budgets similar to or exceeding this value would indicate that we are detecting spurious weak shocks/sound waves, capturing shocks from processes other than the jet inflation (e.g. the infalling substructure), and/or pre-existing ICM kinetic energy is additionally being thermalised via shocks at the lobe/ICM interface.
 The truth is likely to be a combination of these, and as such the values we quote here should be taken as strict upper limits on the shock energy budget.